316 related texts · 8 related myths · Page 4 of 7

 When Moses ascended Mount Sinai to receive the Torah, the Torah records that "Moses entered into the mist, where God was" (Exodus 20:21).
 The Mekhilta reveals that this approach to...

 The air crackles with anticipation, with divine energy.
 And then, it begins.
-According to the Mateh Moshe, during the revelation of the Torah, God didn't just speak.
-He didn't just...
+In Mateh Moshe, during the revelation of the Torah, God didn't just speak.
+He didn't just write on tabl...

-According to tradition, it's a pretty busy time in the heavenly court!
+It's a pretty busy time in the heavenly court!
 The idea is that on Rosh Hashanah (the Jewish New Year), everyone is judged.
-Then, on Yom Kippur (the Day of ...
+Then, on Yom Kippur (the Day of Atonement), our fates ar...

 These aren't just any ordinary days.
 They're a bridge, a spiritual causeway connecting Rosh Hashanah, the Jewish New Year, with Yom Kippur, the Day of Atonement.
 Think of them as a...

 We've fasted, we've prayed, we've poured out our hearts.
 And then… one final, powerful blast of the shofar.
 But why?
-It's more than just a signal that the fast is over and bagels a...
+This final shofar blast carries a whole story with it, a story ...

 Leviticus 25 introduces the sabbatical year and the Jubilee.
 The Targum Jonathan addresses the most obvious objection: if the land rests every seventh year, what will people eat?
 G...